masai-school/full-stack-dev/course/week_9/day_2/w9_day_2_notes1.md

 ### The `match` object

-This object contains useful information about the `<Route path>` matched the URL.
+This object contains useful information about the `<Route path>` matched from the URL.

 You can read about it here [https://reacttraining.com/react-router/web/api/match](https://reacttraining.com/react-router/web/api/match).